Found on Cherylyn Corno Douglas Facebook Page

 After I had a wonderful home birth experience I was talking with my mom about it.
 She told me that my grandmother had been really worried that I was planning a home birth, and she was very relieved that all had gone well.
 I was stunned by this, and felt sad that my grandma had been stressed out about my decision.

-I thought about the situation.
-My grandmother was born at home at a time when there was no access to emergency care or hospitals.
+access to emergency care or hospitals.
 Sometimes a doctor could make it to the home in time to help "deliver" the baby, but the majority of the time a laboring mother was supported by whichever woman was closest to her and could be there to help.
 Many times this was her own mother, sister, neighbor, or even daughter.
 In true emergency situations there was nowhere to go for help, and even the local doctor had huge limitations in what he could do.
 Birth was a wonderful but potentially dangerous situation, but when there were hard outcomes it was accepted as a part of life.

-Doctors learned to wash their hands and take safety precautions, and new medications were presented in an effort to "help" women with the process of childbirth.
+new medications were presented in an effort to "help" women with the process of childbirth.
 This involved such things as "Twilight Sleep" in which laboring women were medicated during labor, able to feel everything but having no memory of the experience later because of the drugs.
 Women were tied to their hospital beds and gagged to keep them from wandering the labor ward, thrashing, or screaming out.
 In other cases women were simply put under with ether or chloroform into a drug-induced sleep during labor, while doctors forcefully extracted their babies using forceps.
 The mother didn't remember the birth, and would wake alone because her baby had been taken to the nursery while she was still asleep.
 One can understand why loving partners were not allowed on the labor and delivery ward during this time.

-Those who recognize the extreme medicalization of birth are left wanting for something better.
 They are returning to "old" ways of birthing without unnecessary interventions, the way my grandmother came into the world.
 Bringing birth back to the home is a conscious effort to allow women the experience of normal childbirth, as nature is so beautifully designed.

 In pursuing a return to old ways women are not simply accepting greater risk than they would face in a hospital setting.
 Indeed, many feel they are reducing their risks by avoiding the interventions common in the hospital.